yoasyo25/career-development-curriculum/module_two/feedback_iii.md

 * Appreciative Inquiry (25 mins.)
 * Closing (5 mins.)

-Johari Windows/Personal Reflections (20 mins sorting through JW, 10 mins on personal reflection -- knowing they will be coached)

-Appreciative Inquiry (30 mins)
-  Discuss 5D approach to appreciative inquiry -- using this to unearth ways you can apply the feedback you've been given Coach each other based on what you've discovered during your reflections

 ### Why
 In your third and final feedback session, we'll spend time reflecting on how we can find meaning in the feedback we receive and make concrete action plans for how to improve our practices and behaviors.